 Photo Credit: Dierdre Lamb

-Héctor Tobar is the Los Angeles-born author of six books, including the nonfiction Our Migrant Souls: A Meditation on Race and the Meanings and Myths of “Latino,” and the novels The Tattooed Soldier and The Last Great Road Bum.
-His nonfiction Deep Down Dark was a finalist for the National Book Critics Circle Award and a New York Times bestseller.
-His books have been translated into 15 languages.
-His novel The Barbarian Nurseries won the California Book Award, and his fiction has appeared in Best American Short Stories.
-He earned his MFA from UC Irvine.
-As a journalist, he has been a foreign correspondent and has written for the New York Times, The New Yorker, and others.
-[F/NF] www.hectortobar.com
+Héctor Tobar is the author of seven books, including the novels The Tattooed Soldier and The Last Great Road Bum.
+His non-fiction Deep Down Dark was a finalist for the National Book Critics Circle Award and a New York Times bestseller.
+His novel The Barbarian Nurseries was a New York Times Notable Book and won the California Book Award Gold Medal.
+Tobar’s fiction has also appeared in Best American Short Stories.
+He earned his MFA from the UC Irvine, where he is currently a professor.
+As a journalist, has been an op-ed writer for the New York Times and a contributor to The New Yorker.
+His most recent book, Our Migrant Souls, won the Kirkus Prize.
+He has received a Guggenheim Fellowship in fiction and a Harvard Radcliffe Fellowship. hectortobar.com [F/NF/M]

 Photo: Patrice Normand, Opale Agency